OuuGiii/CG-Project-Viewer/README.md

 };
 ```

-After this reload the page and everything works!
+After this, reload the page and everything works!

 ### Note
 This project ignore the files under the folders "Labs/", "Projects/" and "Tests/" so feel free to add you own projects there :)